Mikhail Berens: Biography

 During the Russo-Japanese War, as a junior officer he served as navigator on the battleship Sevastopol, and was captain of the destroyer Boyki after the Battle of the Yellow Sea.
-After the Russian defeat, Berens escaped with his ship to Tsingtao and was interned for the remainder of the war.
+After the Russian defeat, Berens escaped with his ship to Qingdao and was interned for the remainder of the war.
 In 1906 he joined the Baltic Fleet and was executive officer of the cruiser Diana and subsequently commanded the destroyer Novik during World War I. On August 18, 1915, he engaged two German destroyers in the Gulf of Riga, sinking one and inflicting heavy damage on the other.
 For this action, he was awarded the Order of St. George from Russia and the Legion of Honour from France.